MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 the priority of the RTOS task is equal or lower than the priority of the MicroEJ runtime task.

-If the RTOS task of the heart beat doesn't run when:
+If the RTOS task of the heartbeat doesn't run when:

 - the priority is the highest than any other tasks, then the RTOS scheduler is not scheduling anything.
-- the priority is the same as the MicroEJ runtime and other tasks with a higher priority exist, then one or more RTOS tasks are causing starvation by taking all the resources.
+- the priority is the same as the MicroEJ runtime and other tasks with a higher priority exists, then one or more RTOS tasks are causing starvation by taking all the resources.

 ..
    @startuml
-   if (Heart Beat task runs\nwith highest priority) then (no)
+   if (heartbeat task runs\nwith highest priority) then (no)
      #pink:RTOS scheduler not working;
      kill
    else (yes)
-     if (Heart Beat task runs\nwith same priority\nas MicroEJ Runtime) then (no)
+     if (Heartbeat task runs\nwith same priority\nas MicroEJ Runtime) then (no)
        #pink:MicroEJ Runtime is starving;
        kill
      else (yes)